git-token/documentation/evaluating_projects_with_gittoken.md

 Understanding which of these categories (though they're really just one of many ways to partition the ecosystem) can be useful in understanding what the expectations for the token are as Nick outlines in his article.

 **2) What do the sale terms look like?**

 Looking into the terms and conditions associated with a product you're buying or a project you're funding isn't a new idea, but the way this process works in the case of token sales has some unique features.
 Most importantly, because tokens make it so easy to build exchange mechanisms there are many ways to sell a token, and some of these ways are better than others.
 As Vitalik outlined in [his post on token sale models earlier this summer](http://vitalik.ca/general/2017/06/09/sales.html), a variety of models have been tried including hybrid capped sales, reverse dutch auctions, Vickrey auctions, and proportional refunds.
 Rather than reinvent the wheel we strongly recommend you take a look at Vitalk's post for some great insights into what some best practices for token sales might look like.

 ## Fixing The Market

-So clearly there are some very simple core questions we can ask about blockchain projects to get a general idea of whether they make sense as an investment.
-But in a space with this much hype, and where so much is on the line if bad projects get funded, we believe more is required.
+So clearly there are some very simple core questions we can ask about blockchain projects to get a general idea of whether they make sense to contribute to.
+And while we'd like to believe that most people already ask these questions and that these questions are sufficient, in a space with this much hype, and where so much is on the line if bad projects get funded more is required.
 In particular we believe that:

 a) more accessible, real-time data is needed to help investors or contributors to make sound decisions about where to put their money; and more importantly